-Note: Subsequent to the disclosure, there was an amendment to the 2015 figures is the potential impact of interest rate change on the bank's accruing or reported earnings.
+is the potential impact of interest rate change on the bank's accruing or reported earnings.
 It focuses on risk to earnings in the near term, typically the next one year.
 Fluctuations in interest rates generally affect reported earnings through changes in the bank's net interest, which is the difference between total interest income earned from assets and total interest expense incurred from liabilities.
+Our Group's EAR is taking into consideration forecasts on budgeted, new business generation and product pricing strategies.